-There is a Moneycorp bureau de change on the main concourse (before security), next to WHSmith.
+To exchange your £ into any currency or your currency into £, there is a Moneycorp bureau de change on the main concourse (before security), next to WHSmith.
 Find out more about buying currency at Southampton Airport.

 There is a free 10-minute passenger drop off and collection area in the short stay car park (with no free return within 30 minutes) which is opposite to the terminal building.
 Charges apply after the initial 10 minute period.

 For details about the food and drink options available visit our food and drink page.